TheOdinProject/curriculum/rails/project_basic_rvc.md

 First you need to create a simple Rails app:

-1. Create a new Rails application.
-Call it whatever you want... "rest-tester"?.
-Remember `$ rails new`??
+1. Create a new Rails application "rest-tester" (remember the `$ rails new` command?).
 Go (`cd`) into the application folder and open it up in a text editor.
 2. Let's start from the top -- creating the routes necessary to serve up our users.
 Go to `app/config/routes.rb` and add the users resources with `resources :users`.
 3. Quiz: Which routes were just created (there are 7 of them)?
 More specifically, try to name the 7 actions and what they do.
 Now try to match these routes to the appropriate HTTP verbs and URLs (remember, some are created by using the same URL but a different HTTP verb).
 4. Verify by using `$ rake routes`